-Full-time staff wages or hourly wages are the operating expenses for a business.
+Full-time staff wages or hourly wages are the operating expenses of a business.
 These are the regulatory expenses.

 The particular costs for hiring workers to produce goods are determined independently, under the price of goods sold, and are not operating expenses.
-Operating expenses have a significant impact on the overall expenditure and profit of a business.
+Operating expenses significantly impact the overall expenditure and profit of a business.

 For more useful information, browse the resources guide today!